Funeral on Friday for state trooper killed in chase, crash

 A funeral will follow at 1 p.m., then a procession will take his body to a private graveside service at Macedonia Baptist Church in Ronda.

-The 24-year-old trooper was chasing a driver who fled a license checkpoint early Wednesday when his patrol car bridge support along Interstate 77 in Yadkin County.
+The 24-year-old trooper was chasing a driver who fled a license checkpoint early Wednesday when his patrol car hit a bridge support beam along Interstate 77 in Yadkin County.

 Bullard had been a trooper for three years, and friends and family said it was his dream job.